 Creating 'realistic' weapons and armor for a realistic setting is tricky in and of its own, but doing so for a fictional setting can pose its own challenges along the way, especially if you want to stick to at least some form of realism.

-In this guide I'll go over steps you may want to follow or take into account when creating a fictional set of armor or an awesome new type of weapon.
-Of course this is merely a guide with guidelines, anything goes when it comes to fiction.
-But some things are generally received better by readers than others and this is what I'll try to help you with.
+In this guide I'll go over steps you may want to follow or take into account when creating a fictional set of armor, or an awesome new type of weapon.
+Of course, this is merely a guide with guidelines, anything goes when it comes to fiction.
+But some things are generally received better by audiences than others, and this is what I'll try to help you with.

 The first thing to keep in mind when creating a set of armor or a weapon is what kind of technology the people wielding and creating your armor and weapons have access to.
 This may seem like an obvious step, but it's something that is often forgotten or otherwise not paid attention to in plenty of works of fiction.

-Early medieval knights not having access to automatic rifles is obvious, but what kind of bows and crossbows would this knight have access to?
+Early medieval knights not having access to automatic rifles is obvious, but what kind of bows and crossbows would these knights have access to?
 If you're going for realism this is worth researching.

-A common theme in many fictional stories is heirloom or other relic weapons and armor.
-They've often been forged under special circumstances, were used by mighty heroes and were somehow lost in time only to be found again when the new heroes need to defeat a new powerful enemy.
+A common theme in many fictional stories is relic weapons and armor.
+They've often been forged under special circumstances, were used by mighty heroes, and were somehow lost in time only to be found again when the new heroes needs to defeat a new powerful enemy.

-When creating a weapon or a set of armor it's important to keep the person who's supposed to wield it in mind.
-Dragonscale armor may look impressive, but it's going to be pointless on a ninja who's supposed to be nimble, quiet and stealthy or on a mere halfling who may succumb under the sheer weight of it.
+When creating a weapon or a set of armor, it's important to keep the person who's supposed to wield it in mind.
+Dragonscale armor may look impressive, but it's going to be pointless on a ninja who's supposed to be nimble, quiet, and stealthy, or on a scrawny person who may succumb under the sheer weight of it.

-Things get even more crazier when your character is wielding 2 crossbows or older guns.
+Things get even more crazy when your character is wielding 2 crossbows or older guns.
 Good luck reloading after you've shot your 2 pre-loaded bolts/shots.

 Your character may be great at fighting with a sword and shield, but picking up a two-handed sword requires different training and different skills.